 Stockholders of the Company's common stock are entitled to receive dividends when declared by the Company's board of directors (the "Board").
-During the three months ended March 31, 2023 and 2022, dividends declared were \$0.05 per common share.
+During the three and six months ended June 30, 2023 and 2022, quarterly dividends declared were \$0.05 and \$0.10 per common share, respectively.
 The capacity to pay dividends in the future depends on many factors, including the Company's financial condition, results of operations, capital requirements, capital structure, industry practice and other business conditions that the Board considers relevant.